Langebaan Lagoon Marine Protected Area: Endemism

 The MPA is in the warm temperate Benguela ecoregion to the west of Cape Point which extends northwards to the Orange River.
 There are a fairly large proportion of species endemic to South Africa along this coastline.

 Alien invasive species

+There are, as of April 23, 2025, 29 known marine alien species in the marine protected area.
+Amathia verticillata is one such invasive bryozoan that was recently discovered in 2023.
+Its introduction is likely linked to the nearby Saldanha Bay port and the commercial activities that take place there.
+These bryozoans cover large areas of seagrass, as well as the artificial surfaces on boat hulls and wrecks.
+Their population is seasonal, decreasing in winter and reappearing in summer.